jostylr/event-when/README.md

 __arguments__

-* `ev` The event string on which to call the action
+* `ev` The event string on which to call the action.
+If this ends in `~`, then this signals that there shold be a scope object, which will be created now if it does not exist.
 * `action` This is a string and is what identifies the handler.
 It should be written as a "do this" while the event is "something is done".
+If it has a colon in it, then the part after the colon is considered a context that can be used to distinguish different actions.
+In particular, if there is no context object passed in, then this string is used to identify a scope that gets passed in.
 * `f`.
 If an action string is not already defined with a function, one can associate a function with it by passing in one.
 The call signature is `data, scope, emitter, context`.
 The name of the function, if none, will be set to the action.
 * `context`.
 This is either a string that uses the named scope of emitter as the context or it is an object that can be used directly.
+If it ends in `~`, then it will be called in as the object and created now if necessary.

 __return__

 The Handler which can be further manipulated, such as by once.
 It can be used to remove the handler though the action string is preferred.

+The Handler has a variety of properties that can be used to understand the action to be taken:

+* `event`.
+This is the event that it is listening for.
+* `fullAction`.
+This is the full action string.
+* `action`.
+This is the action that may be used to look up the function to use.
+* `emitter`.
+The emitter is stored here for use in the execute call.
+* `context`.
+The context object, if there is one.
+* `contextStr`.
+The context string, if there is one.

 __example__